 - The two phases of the pentose phosphate pathway

-- The steps of the oxidative phase of the pentose phosphate pathway
+- Steps of the oxidative phase

-- The oxidation of glucose 6-phosphate to 6-phosphoglucono-δ-lactone
+- Oxidation of glucose 6-phosphate to 6-phosphoglucono-delta-lactone

-- Hydrolysis of 6-phosphoglucono-δ-lactone to 6-phosphogluconate
+- Hydrolysis of 6-phosphoglucono-delta-lactone to 6-phosphogluconate

 - Oxidative decarboxylation of 6-phosphogluconate to ribulose 5-phosphate

-- The steps of the nonoxidative phase of the pentose phosphate pathway
+- Steps of the nonoxidative phase

 - Isomerization of ribulose 5-phosphate to ribose 5-phosphate